KhaledElfakharany/MapQuiz/README.md

 # MapQuiz

-Install pod file to be able to run the project
+Install pod file to be able to run the project \n
 I used SanFransisco Coordinates in the Simulator Debug Location.
 Use any location you want.